Responsible Travel Guide: New Zealand

 12. Waitarere Forest

-An idyllic forest used to film scenes in Osgiliath Wood, this the site where Frodo, Sam and Gollum walked after leaving Faramir in the Two Towers.
+An idyllic forest used to film scenes in Osgiliath Wood, this is the site where Frodo, Sam and Gollum walked after leaving Faramir in the Two Towers.
 You can picture Gollum scampering along the forest floor with the hobbits, as you take a peaceful walk through the towering trees.

 13. Jens Hansens Goldsmiths, the Ringmaker Store and Workshop